SirishaJP/Character-Car/README.md

 1. Research and presentation on pros and cons of hooptie cars turning autonomous.
 2. Online Survey - the need for online services in AV.
 3. Market analysis of Hooptie cars in Germany (Buying patterns in customers, financial loss analysis, hooptie cars analysis in Germany)
-4. Object detection and classification for driving senario.
+4. Object detection and classification for driving scenario.
 5. Research and brain strom on new features to introduce in hooptie-robo
 6. Simuntaneous Localization and Mapping (SLAM) technique.
 7. Path planning.